 For more DigiVol Nyingarn information

 A manuscript will move into the Nyingarn Repository once it has met the following criteria: accurate metadata, community (or communities) permission, and an accurate transcription.
-The repository has not been built yet.
+The repository is under development now.